JvanKatwijk/dab-cmdline/README.md

 ===========================================================================
-The  basic idea is that the full dab handling will be done by a piece of program, that is built as a library.
+The  basic idea is that the full dab handling will be done by a piece of program, that is reusable, i.e. built as a library.
 The rationale being that it is now easy to create implementations with different GUIs, even in different languages.